- Parts Used

 Here are two videos of the oil pressure I saw.
 CLICK TO PLAY THEM.

-The red dash light the blinks on and off is the GEN light, not the oil pressure light.
+The red dash light that blinks on and off is the GEN light, not the oil pressure light.
 I’ll chase the cause down later.

 Cold Engine Oil Pressure Test Video CLICK TO PLAY